NuvexAI/Nuvex/README.md

 └── README.md             # Project documentation
 ```

-## DeepCore API
+## Nuvex AI API

-DeepCore provides a comprehensive RESTful API that enables developers to interact seamlessly with our intelligent agent platform.
+Nuvex AI provides a comprehensive RESTful API that enables developers to interact seamlessly with our intelligent agent platform.
 Designed specifically for the Web3 ecosystem, the API supports functionalities such as agent management, tool integration, and secure blockchain-based communications.

 ### API Overview

-The DeepCore API includes the following core modules:
+The Nuvex AI API includes the following core modules:

 - **Authentication Module** - JWT and Web3 wallet authentication interfaces
 - **Agent Management Module** - Create, update, delete, and query agents